himanshu-setia/myKeystone/doc/source/configuration.rst

 .. code-block:: javascript

-    "identity:create_user": "role:admin and domain_id:%(user.domain_id)s"
+    "identity:create_user": "role:admin and account_id:%(user.account_id)s"

-Indicates that to create a user you must have the admin role in your token and in addition the domain_id in your token (which implies this must be a domain scoped token) must match the domain_id in the user object you are trying to create.
-In other words, you must have the admin role on the domain in which you are creating the user, and the token you are using must be scoped to that domain.
+Indicates that to create a user you must have the admin role in your token and in addition the account_id in your token (which implies this must be a account scoped token) must match the account_id in the user object you are trying to create.
+In other words, you must have the admin role on the account in which you are creating the user, and the token you are using must be scoped to that account.

 Each component of a match statement is of the form::